zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 Smoke from the engine drifted over the heads of the chattering crowd, while cats of every color wound here and there between their legs.
 Owls hooted to one another in a disgruntled sort of way over the babble and the scraping of heavy trunks.

 The first few carriages were already packed with students, some hanging out of the window to talk to their families, some fighting over seats.
 Harry pushed his cart off down the platform in search of an empty seat.
-He passed a round-faced boy who was saying, "Gran, I've lost my toad again."
+He passed a round-faced boy who was saying, "Gran, I've lost my ==toad== again."

 "Oh, Neville," he heard the old woman sigh.